waterswims/NanoMagMC/README.md

 * PRINT_LATT: Boolean option signifying whether the average lattice should be stored.
 This may significantly increase file storage requirements.
 (This option has only been implemented for 3D continuous spin systems so far.
 Using it in other situations will result in large, blank datasets within the output.)

+* ISISING: Flag to say whether up/down simple Ising spins should be used.

+* EXCHANGE: The inter-atomic exchange coupling constant J between coupled atoms in the Ising and Heisenberg models.

+* DMISTREN: The strength of the DMI interaction for a skyrmion hamiltonian.

 ### Optional/Situational Settings

 * SIZE: If ISDISTRIB is set to false then the fixed size of the lattice being run must be given.